ACH Universal supports the CPA Standard 005 format, which is accepted by all major Canadian banks.

 Should I enter any information within the ACH File Setup Wizard (7 screens)?

-No, please leave the settings at their default settings, and any entries empty.
+No, you will not need to enter any data in the ACH File Setup.
+This is for the U.S. format only.
+Please leave the settings at their default settings, and any entries empty.

 Testing with my bank - any special settings?